moatom/alistice/README.md

 # Alistice
 Alistice is a web application which enables us to manage our bookmarks on the cloud.

-I was intended to make this app very useful for a person who stacks a lot of old and messy resources in web browsers, but failed to.
+It was intended to help a person who stacks a lot of old and messy resources in web browsers.

-I keep this project here as a kind of my dark past...

 The core directories are as follows:
 - frontend: JavaScript codes on Vue.js
 - backend: Python 3 codes on Flask
 - tool: an automatic bookmarks importation tool from browsers by Python

-(Although the frontend's code quality is relatively good, the backend's one is not and ugly.)

 ## How to Use
 First of all, set